 Never assume a wagging tail is an invitation to come closer.
 Even the best dogs can snap at any moment, for any reason.
 Always err on the side of caution and remember to remain calm and quiet; loud responses from you will only excite the dog and increase your chances of sustaining a bite.

-Dog owners in Nevada must know prior to an incident that their dog has a tendency to bite to face responsibility for their dog’s actions.
-If the dog bit someone in the past and there is proof that the owner knew of this incident, then the owner should have known the dog had the potential to bite again and taken the appropriate precautions.
-Owners are also responsible when they fail to properly contain their dogs.
+Dog owners in Nevada must have prior knowledge that their dog has a tendency to bite to be held legally responsible for their dog’s actions.
+If the dog bit someone in the past and there is proof that the owner knew of this incident, then the owner should have known the dog had the potential to bite again and must take the appropriate precautions.
+Owners are also responsible when they fail to properly contain or restrain their dogs.

 Local ordinances and the specific details surrounding how and when a dog bite occurred play an important role in any related litigation.
 It is quite possible that an aggressive insurance representative will contact you in an attempt to close your claim quickly.
 While the amount the insurance company first offers you may appear attractive, it likely will not encompass any of your future medical expenses.